-the H Testing effect refer evaluator shall try to modify all security related parameters for configuration of nandling of audit data with prior authentication as security administrator.
-The ts of the modifications should be confirmed.
-The term 'handling of audit data' rs to the different options for selection and assignments in SFRs s to the different options for selection and assignments in SFRs STG_EXT.1.2, FAU_STG_EXT.1.3 and FAU_STG_EXT.2/LocSpace.
+Testing The evaluator shall try to modify all security related parameters for configuration of the handling of audit data with prior authentication as security administrator.
+The effects of the modifications should be confirmed.
+The term 'handling of audit data' refers to the different options for selection and assignments in SFRs FAU_STG_EXT.1.2, FAU_STG_EXT.1.3 and FAU_STG_EXT.2/LocSpace.